Sayem1801119/MATLAB-Codes-of-Various-Numerical-Methods/README.md

 ## License

-This repository is licensed under the MIT License.
+This repository is licensed under the Creative Commons Zero v1.0 Universal License.
 See the [LICENSE](LICENSE) file for more information.

 ## Acknowledgments